mit-pdos/sigmaos/tutorial/01_local_dev.md

 machine to run out of memory, as the `go` compiler is somewhat memory-intensive.

-In order to make sure the installation succeeded, run a simple test which starts SigmaOS up and exits immediately:
+In order to make sure the build succeeded, run a simple test which starts SigmaOS up and exits immediately:

 ```